Certified Registered Nurse Anesthetists Fact Sheet

 - A baccalaureate or graduate degree in nursing or other appropriate major.

-- An unencumbered license as a registered professional nurse and/or APRN in the United States or its territories.
+- An unencumbered license as a registered professional nurse and/or APRN in the United States or its territories and protectorates.

-- A minimum of one year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting.
+- A minimum of one year full-time work experience, or its part-time equivalent, as a registered nurse in a critical care setting within the United States, its territories, or a U.S. military hospital outside of the United States.
 The average experience of RNs entering nurse anesthesia educational programs is 2.9 years.

 - Graduation with a minimum of a master’s degree from a nurse anesthesia educational program accredited by the Council on Accreditation of Nurse Anesthesia Educational Programs.
-As of August 2017, there were 120 accredited nurse anesthesia programs in the United States utilizing more than 2,200 active clinical sites; 62 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.***
+As of August 2019, there were 121 accredited nurse anesthesia programs in the United States and Puerto Rico utilizing 1,870 active clinical sites; 91 nurse anesthesia programs are approved to award doctoral degrees for entry into practice.***

 **Nurse anesthesia educational programs have admission requirements in addition to the above minimums.
 A complete list of programs and information about each of them can be found at CRNA School Search.